tomreece/pucauto/README.md

 config.json
 * Since checking for trade add ons takes a bit of time, configure how often to check with the `minutes_between_add_ons_check` value in config.json.
+* Fix a bug where two users with the exact same name, e.g "Matt", would be considered the same bundle recipient.
+Now unique profile IDs are used instead.

 #### 2015-11-30 [v0.4.0](https://github.com/tomreece/pucauto/archive/v0.4.0.zip)
 * Now Pucauto looks for add-on cards to any unshipped traders.
 This will help you